ClassicBoost/Psych-Forever/README.md

 Due to technical issues HScript is temporary disabled

-This is currently in a pre-alpha state of the 0.7.1h port, there may be bugs
+This is currently in a alpha state of the 0.7.1h port, there may be bugs

-**Current Issues**
-* Pixel Notes aren't programmed
-* Lacks features from the 0.6.3 build

 # Friday Night Funkin' - Psych Forever Engine
 Based on Psych Engine